JaumeRibas/Aether2DImgMaker/README.md

 java -jar AetherImgMaker.jar random-region_270_-100000_100000
 ```

-* Generate images from the SIV model on a square grid with a single source of 20,000,000:
+* Generate images from the Sunflower model on a square grid with a single source of 20,000,000:

 ```
-java -jar AetherImgMaker.jar -model siv 20000000
+java -jar AetherImgMaker.jar -model sunflower 20000000
 ```

 * Generate images from the asymmetric section of the Aether model on a 3D grid with a single source of -1,925 and splitting the even and odd positions into sepate images: